-Costs of removal and reinstallation
+Costs of removal

 In addition, the associations agreed on the demand on the EU to withdraw the European mandate concerning the harmonization of designed structural precast concrete components, because the CE marking does not give sufficient information on the applicability of the component in the respective case.

 The membership meeting of FBF BW was also concerned with the reform of the construction contract law and the associated regulations with regard to the supply of construction products and the reimbursement of the costs of removal and reinstallation in case of a defective building structure.
 The association advises the manufacturers of precast components and precast products to obtain a written document from the client/building owner certifying that he has received the product free from defects, on delivery of the products.
 This exempts the manufacturer from the liability in compliance with the “immediate performance of inspection and notification of defects of a businessman as laid down in section 377 of the German Commercial Code (HGB)”.
 Only after revealing a latent defect at a later date, the legal situation will be different and the building contractor can hold the supplier liable, provided he can prove that the construction product being accepted as free of defects at first was one of the causes for the occurrence of the latent defect.